-On the fourteenth of August, 1872, Parry again visited Gray's Peak, along with Asa Gray, his wife Mrs. Jane Loring Gray, and others, for its proper dedication.
+On the August 14, 1872, Parry again visited Gray's Peak, along with Asa Gray, his wife Jane Loring Gray, and others, for its proper dedication.
 Hunter Dupree, biographer of Asa Gray, wrote:

 "With Parry as a host and a whole party of local citizens in attendance, both Dr. and Mrs. Gray ascended Gray's Peak to take possession of one of the loftiest spots in Colorado.
 It was, of course, an easy climb, but "such a sea of peaks, north, south, east & west, - patches of snow, little green vallies, mountain sides, the South Park a long stretch of green far away to the S.E., below us a blue-green little lake in a mass of snow, close around us the sharp base mt. ridges, & far away on the horizon, the misty plains, reaching away to the East.
 What greater honor could come to a man than to have his name attached to such a spot?"